cse110-sp21-group19/cse110-sp21-group19/admin/onboarding/onboard.md

 ## Getting The Tools

 ### Github
 Make sure you have a Github account.
-You can sign up here: github.com
+You can sign up [here](github.com)

 ### Setting up the IDE
 The Group codes in **Javascript (JS)**.
 You may want to download [Node.js](https://nodejs.org/en/download/) in order to run JS on your local machine.